You’ll probably agree with me when I say, “200% more growth than peers” is quite a stretch.

 The goal of visible learning during the process is to create strategic learners.
 They approach the task with a plan.
 They make decisions about how they will learn.

-Create Thinking Routines: The best classrooms have routines for everything – pencil sharpener, paper, restroom, etc. But do you have routines for thinking?
+- Create Thinking Routines: The best classrooms have routines for everything – pencil sharpener, paper, restroom, etc. But do you have routines for thinking?
 Build routines around different types of thinking.
 Where do students go when they forget what they are supposed to learn?
 What do students do to learn more about a concept?
 When a student forgets how to do a skill, how do they get specific help on that?
-If a student has an urge to delve deeper in a topic, what do they do?
+If a student has the urge to delve deeper into a topic, what do they do?

-Choices in How to Learn: Skinning a cat?
+- Choices in How to Learn: Skinning a cat?
 More than one way.
 Learning about energy webs in science?
 More than one way.
 Give students at least two options to choose from when learning any skill or concept.
 You’ll need some core learning options.
-These choices are established tasks that student readily can do.
+These choices are established tasks that students readily can do.
 Some students will always choose the same task – they’ll need some encouragement to try other choices.
 Other students will try anything new just for fun.
 They’ll need to be refocused on the learning targets.

-Decide and Justify: Help students make better choices in how they are going to learning.
+- Decide and Justify: Help students make better choices in how they are going to learn.
 It’s not enough to provide students with choices.
 Help them make an informed decision and then justify that learning decision.
 Start with two questions to guide their decisions and justify their learning process.
 1) What will you do to complete this work?
 2) What do think you’ll learn by doing it this way?

-Interrupt Me!
+- Interrupt Me!
 This strategy is simple.
 Ask students to interrupt you.
 The feedback they give you is the most important feedback.
 Whenever they are confused and uncertain, you want to know about it.
 You want to see the learning through their eyes.
 That is the zone of development where learning occurs!
-During reading, during lecture, during modeling…anytime.
+During reading, during lectures, during modeling…anytime.
 Ask students to interrupt me!